Creating My Life Everyday

 As I transition through stages of life that I was not prepared for; a chronic illness, loss, grief, aging, the empty nest, etc., staying creative helps me feel productive and appreciate life.
 Photography and writing are my primary creative outlets now, aside from RE-creating my own life.
 Creativity keeps things fresh, alive & moving forward.

-I’ve been fighting with an autoimmune disease for the past 12 years and it can be unpredictable and painful.
+I’ve been fighting with an autoimmune disease since 2003, and it can be unpredictable and painful.
 It has limited the type of work I can do so I’ve had to keep reinventing my income sources out of necessity.
 At the same time, I continually strive to improve my health on all fronts – physical, mental, emotional and spiritual.

 A Long Story Short

-I’ve traveled a lot too, 22 countries and 3/4’s of the USA.
-I grew up in Florida and my 3 children were born in Florida, so people often ask my husband & I why we are living in NH.
+I’ve traveled a lot throughout my life, 22 countries and 3/4’s of the USA.
+I grew up in Florida and my 3 children were born in Florida.
+My husband is from Australia, so people often ask why we ended up living in NH.
 That’s a longer story.
-It’s not easy being an international family, but someday soon we hope to transition to living in Australia, my husband’s home country.
+It’s not easy being an international family.

 The world is a beautiful place